domainmod/userguide/docs/troubleshooting.md

 Once disabled you will need to restart MySQL, and then DomainMOD should install properly.

 !!! note
-    As of v4.11, DomainMOD now tries to disable strict mode automatically during the database connection, but if you're still experiencing issues you should follow the steps above.
+    As of v4.11, DomainMOD will try to disable strict mode automatically during the database connection, but if you're still experiencing issues you should follow the steps above.

 <h4>The images and CSS are broken or you're receiving an error that there are too many redirects.</h4>